What is a security assessment?

-Cyber Defense Group’s methods for reviewing these controls include interviews, vulnerability scans, OSINT gathering, and cloud infrastructure assessments, ensuring your organization aligns with industry-recognized cybersecurity frameworks.
+CDG’s methods for reviewing these controls include interviews, vulnerability scans, OSINT gathering, and cloud infrastructure assessments, ensuring your organization aligns with industry-recognized cybersecurity frameworks.

 There are many methods for a cybersecurity assessment, depending on budget, the type and purpose of the assessment, and how in-depth.

 Often, organizations might be given a blanket online questionnaire, be placed into a software program, run through an algorithm, and pigeonholed into generalized next-step solutions based on a template.